tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     3. Difference between hydrogen and proton

-		> hydrogen normally has a neutron with it as well, a hydrogen ion (positively charged) doesn't have an ele
+		> hydrogen normally has a neutron with it as well, a hydrogen ion (positively charged) doesn't have an electron, which is just a proton

     4. Main idea of fermentation

+		> Be able to produce energy even when there is air, the oxygen debt must be paid ba

     5. Lactic acid fermentation versus alcoholic fermentation

     6. Facultative anaerobes, obligate anaerobes